rsdoiel/antenna/journalism.md

 **@The Daily Bruin (UCLA Student Newspaper)** (date: 2024-11-14, from: The Daily Bruin (UCLA Student Newspaper))

+<em>Editor’s note:&#160;This post was updated on Nov.
+14 at 10:17 a.m. to provide retroactive anonymity to a source due to privacy concerns.</em>
-Kim is not currently suing UCLA, saying she is &#8220;focused on the criminal trial&#8221; and justice being served.
-Kim&#8217;s husband, Andrew Holbrook, said on the witness stand that they have discussed the possibility of suing UCLA with civil attorney Danielle De Smeth.
+Child A&#8217;s mother is not currently suing UCLA, saying she is &#8220;focused on the criminal trial&#8221; and justice being served.

 <br>